Priapism: Prolonged erection

 Priapism is an uncommon condition that needs immediate medical attention.
 Prompt treatment for priapism is usually needed to prevent tissue damage that could result in the inability to get or maintain an erection (erectile dysfunction).

-Priapism is most common in boys between ages 5 and 10 years old and in men from ages 20 to 50 years.
+Priapism is most common between ages 5 and 10 in boys and ages 20 and 50 in men.

-Priapism causes abnormally persistent erections.
-Priapism symptoms vary somewhat depending on the type of priapism.
+Priapism causes abnormally persistent erections not related to sexual stimulation.
+Priapism symptoms may vary depending on the type of priapism.
+There are two main types: ischemic and nonischemic priapism.

 When to see a doctor